Top 10 Most Dangerous Roads in China

 This section is located in Medog County in Tibet.
 The dangerous road runs throughout the valley, glacier, cliffs, steep slopes and river where there has been no human footprints.
 The frequent landslides and heavy rains make the road very dangerous.

 Old Kunyi Road is the most crooked road in China.
 This section is just 2km away from the Yiliang County but many locals even do not know it.
 There are 68 bends in just 7 km road from the foot to the top.

 9. 213 National Highway (213国道)

-The 213 National Highway runs from Kunming in Yunan province to Lanzhou city in Gansu.In the sinuous national highway No. 213 wandering through the deep valley further away the remote, steep and rugged mountainous areas, linking Dujiangyan City, Maoxian County and Songpan County and Wenchuan County, drivers are prohibited to overtake, overloading their vehicles and are limited to a top speed of 40kph.
-The road is exceptionally narrow with many twisty turns, the weather over this road is usually cold all times of year.
+The 213 National Highway runs from Kunming in Yunan province to Lanzhou city in Gansu province.
+The road winds through lots of deep valley and rugged mountainous areas, linking Dujiangyan City, Maoxian County and Songpan County and Wenchuan County.
+The road is exceptionally narrow with many twisty turns.
+Traffic speeds here are restricted to 40 mph and drivers are prohibited to overload their vehicles.

-Panshan Road, located in Tianjin, is one of the Chinese most dangerous roads.
-It takes 20km wide east to west, and 10km long north to south.
-Mt.
+Panshan Road, located in Tianjin, is one of the most dangerous roads in China.
+The Mt.
 Panshan has been described as “the most beautiful mountain east of Beijing”.
 Its main peak, Moon Hanging Peak, is 864-meters above sea level.